 Option Description Full CC-SG Database Reset This option removes the existing CC-SG database and builds a new version with the factory default values.
 Network settings, SNMP settings, firmware, and diagnostic console settings are not part of the CC-SG database.
 IP-ACL settings are reset with a Full Database reset whether you select the IP ACL Tables option or not.
 The Neighborhood configuration is removed with the reset so CC-SG no longer "remembers" being a Neighborhood member if it was.
 Preserve CC-SG Personality during Reset This option is enabled when you select Full CC-SG Database Reset.
 As the CC-SG database is rebuilt, some previously configured options are saved.
-Secure Communication between PC Clients and CC-SG Enforce Strong Passwords Direct vs. Proxy Connections to Out-of-Band nodes Inactivity Timer setting
+Secure Communication between PC Clients and CC-SG Enforce Strong Passwords Direct vs. Proxy Connections to Out-of-Band nodes Inactivity Timer setting Note: The Certificate will reset when resetting full DB with personality.
+Network Reset This option changes the network settings back to factory defaults.
+Host name: CommandCenter Domain name: localdomain

-Option Description Network Reset This option changes the network settings back to factory defaults.
-Host name: CommandCenter Domain name: localdomain Mode: IP Failover Configuration: Static IP Address: 192.168.0.192 Netmask: 255.255.255.0 Gateway: none Primary DNS: none Secondary DNS: none Adapter Speed: Auto SNMP Reset This option resets the SNMP settings back to factory defaults.
-Port: 161 Read-only Community: public Read-write Community: private System Contact, Name, Location: none SNMP Trap Configuration SNMP Trap Destinations Firmware Reset This option resets all device firmware files to factory defaults.
+Option Description

+Орион Mode: IP Failover

+Configuration: DHCP

+■ IP Address: DHCP

+• Netmask: 255.255.255.0

+Gateway: none

+Primary DNS: none

+Secondary DNS: none

+Adapter Speed: Auto

+SNMP Reset This option resets the SNMP settings back to factory defaults.

+Port: 161

+Read-only Community: public

+Read-write Community: private

+System Contact, Name, Location: none

+SNMP Trap Configuration

+SNMP Trap Destinations

+Firmware Reset This option resets all device firmware files to factory defaults.
 This option does not change the CC-SG database.

 Install Firmware into CC-SG DB This option loads the firmware files for the current CC-SG version into the CC-SG database.

 Diagnostic Console Reset This option restores Diagnostic Console settings back to factory defaults.

 IP Access Control Lists Reset This option removes all entries from the IP-ACL table.

 IP-ACL settings are reset with a Full Database reset whether you select the IP Access Control Lists reset option or not.

-See Access Control List (on page 286).
+See Access Control List (on page 289).

 Licenses Removes all installed licenses.

-► To reset CC-SG to the factory configuration:
+To reset CC-SG to the factory configuration: